 • and why, with the Open Telekom Cloud, you don’t need to worry about NIS2 or other security-related regulations.

-Another European compliance directive is set to come into force on October 18: NIS2, focusing on Network and Information Security (cyber resilience).
+Another European compliance directive will soon come into force: NIS2, focusing on Network and Information Security (cyber resilience).
 NIS2 aims to enhance the overall level of cybersecurity across the EU, extending its requirements to more companies and organizations in critical sectors.
 Many more businesses will now be classified as “critical,” compared to previous definitions like those under the Federal Government’s CRITIS Regulation.
 Companies newly designated as critical should act immediately.

 Strengthening cyber resilience for European digitalization